ethannicholas/Frost/docs/operators.md

 least an `Int32` value, even if the [types](types.html) you are operating on are smaller than that.
 If either of the two operands is `Real`, the result is `Real`.
 If either of the two operands is 64 bits long, the result is 64 bits long.
 Thus `Int8 * Int16 = Int32`, `Int64 * Real32 = Real64`, and `Real32 * Int32 = Real32`.
-Mixing signed and unsigned values results in a signed type big enough to hold either of its operands, so adding an `Int32` and a `UInt32` results in an `Int64`.
+Mixing signed and unsigned integers results in a signed type big enough to hold either of its operands, so adding an `Int32` and a `UInt32` results in an `Int64`.
 It is an error to add an `Int64` and a `UInt64`, because there is no signed type big enough to hold all `UInt64` values.